 When regulations are not followed and an accident results, you can take legal action to pursue the compensation you deserve.

 The driver, trucking company, manufacturer, and loader can all be legally responsible.
 Truck accident attorney Luke Dow is board-certified and has been helping clients in personal injury cases for more than 20 years.
-He will examine your case to identify who is responsible and why.
+Regardless of the type of trucking accident that has affected you, he will examine your case to identify who is responsible and why.
 He will collect evidence of negligence or recklessness, including police reports, photographs, and witness statements, and use that information to put forth an irrefutable case.

 Contact Luke Dow Law Firm